 In August, 1963, I was spending my summer vacation before the tenth grade staring at the albums in Neumark’s Record Store in Westsomething Shopping Center across the street from Woodward HS in Cincinnati.
-This is what I saw:
+This is what I saw on the Bestsellers rack:

 I yawned (having slept only 13 hours that night).
 Then I saw this:

 I stopped yawning. “’Bach’s Greatest Hits’.
 That’s funny.”
 Then I peered more closely and saw that the Baroque musicians in the engraving were wearing shades.
 Cool, man.
 And I read the blurb “A unique vocal jazz treatment of Johann Sebastian Bach by the creative Swingle Singers.”
 Wow, really cool.
 So I shelled out my $2.99 (plus 12¢ sales tax) and spent the next few years listening to that album about as much as I listened to The soon-to-appear Beatles.

 It was a revelation, eight voices swinging Bach note for note, accompanied by string bass and a brush of drums.
 The album was for me both a revelation and an education.
 I learned to sing bass by listening closely, hour after hour after hour.
 I literally wore out the album.
 It was the beginning of my lifelong love of Bach, and it still sounds fine to me today.
 When I played it for Mr. Lang, he immediately fell for it, brought us ‘Choral No.1‘ to sing, and gave me as a reward the finger cymbal solo (Ding!).